Chart Color Schemes

 Transport

 Castle Hill - South has 43 active public transport stops, all of which are bus stops.
 These stops are served by 79 different routes that together facilitate 4,254 weekly passenger trips.
-The area's transport accessibility is rated as excellent, with residents located an average of 163 meters from the nearest stop.
+The area's transport accessibility is rated excellent, with residents living an average of 163 meters from the nearest stop.

 Frequently Asked Questions - Transport